roryprimrose/ModelBuilder/README.md

 var customerModel = Model.Populate(customer);
 ```

+### Constructor parameter matching

+From version 3.0, ModelBuilder will attempt to match constructor parameters to property values when building a new instance to avoid a new random value overwriting the constructor value.

+The following rules define how a match is made between a constructor parameter and a property value:

+- No match if property type does not match the constructor parameter type (inheritance supported)
+- No match if property value is the default value for its type
+- Match reference types (except for strings) where the property value matches the same instance as the constructor parameter (using Object.ReferenceEquals)
+- Match value types and strings that have the same value and the constructor parameter name is a case insensitive match to the property name

 ## Changing the model after creation

 Sometimes you need to tweak a model after it has been created.
 This can be done easily using the Set extension method on any object.